emidan19/deep-tempest/README.md

 ## Summary

-The [**gr-tempest**](https://github.com/git-artes/gr-tempest) project (*monitor image espionage in GNU Radio*) is extended using *deep learning* to improve the quality of the spied images.
-The main goal is to recover the text present in the image captured by the espionage system.
+In this project we have extended the original [**gr-tempest**](https://github.com/git-artes/gr-tempest) (a.k.a.
+[Van Eck Phreaking](https://en.wikipedia.org/wiki/Van_Eck_phreaking) or simply TEMPEST; i.e. spying on a video display from its unintended electromagnetic emanations) is extended using deep learning to improve the quality of the spied images.
+See an illustrative diagram below.

 <img src="examples.png"/>

 ## Video demo

-Watch a video of the full system in operation below:
+We are particularly interested in recovering the text present in the display, and we improve the Character Error Rate from 90% in the unmodified gr-tempest, to less than 30% using our module.
+Watch a video of the full system in operation:

 [<img src="https://img.youtube.com/vi/ig3NWg_Yzag/maxresdefault.jpg" width="50%"/> ](https://www.youtube.com/watch?v=ig3NWg_Yzag)